CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

-# **TS Meaning Theory**
+# **TS Meaning Theory (Rewritten, Clarified, Expanded)**
 ### *A Formal Model of Meaning, Canonicalization, and Cognitive Events*

 This paper presents the formal theory of meaning used by the Thought Simulator (TS).
 It builds directly on *difficulty_of_meaning.md* and supplies the structural and architectural foundation for TS’s meaning pipeline.

-Two clarifications are central to this revision:

-1. Why the architectural definition of meaning was adopted, given the computational constraints established earlier.
+This revision clarifies:

+1. **Why TS adopts a structured, invariant meaning model** rather than a generative or fully contextual semantic theory.
+2. **How meaning arises from the coupling of what is stated and the context in which it is stated.**
+3. **How TS maintains determinism, continuity, identity, and replay safety under laptop‑scale constraints.**
-2. Where TS is intentionally extendable — especially in the meaning state vector and the canonicalization pipeline.
+4. **Where TS is intentionally extendable — especially in the meaning state vector and canonicalization pipeline.**

 ---